neuromorphic-paris/event_stream/README.md

 ## Version 0.1

-The file can represent three types of streams: ATIS events, asynchronous screen events and color events.
+The file can represent three types of streams: ATIS events, Asynchronous & Modular Display events and color events.
 The type is stored in byte 14, which completes the header:

 | Byte 14 | Stream type                |
 |:-------:|:--------------------------:|